 When a party comes across monsters or NPCs, an encounter occurs.
 If the party attacks immediately it may receive a bonus to its initiative in combat.
 If the monsters surprise the party, the monsters can attack immediately and get a bonus to their initiative in combat.
 If the monsters do not attack immediately, the party can react by choosing from an Encounter Menu.
-Encounter Menus vary between situations and give you a list of your options for that moment.
-This is one possible example of such a menu:
+Encounter menus vary and they list options for new situations.

+Sample Encounter Menu

-Encounter Menu COMBAT WAIT FLEE ADVANCE/PARLAY
+COMBAT WAIT FLEE ADVANCE